Getting started with the Blazor TextBox component

 <SfTextBox Placeholder='First Name'></SfTextBox>

-- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion Blazor TextBox component in your default web browser.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the app.
+This renders the Syncfusion® Blazor TextBox component in the default web browser.
+If build issues occur, restore packages and verify the installed .NET SDK version.

 Adding icons to the Blazor TextBox

-You can add an icon to the TextBox component using the AddIconAsync method.
-Below is an example of how to implement this in your Blazor application:
+Add an icon to the TextBox component using the AddIconAsync method.
+The following example shows how to implement this in a Blazor WebAssembly app.

 @using Syncfusion.Blazor.Inputs